startups-dna/admin-core-docs/README.md

 ## Dev Mode

-In dev mode auth module works in disbaled mode.
+In dev mode AdminCoreAuth module works in disabled mode - it does't require user authentication/authorization.

-Use this env to run in dev mode:
+Use this env to run you app in dev mode:

 ```
 ADMIN_AUTH_DEV=true